oauth2-proxy/oauth2-proxy/README.md

-  -proxy-prefix="/oauth2": the url root path that this proxy should be nested under (e.g. /<oauth2>/sign_in) -redeem-url="": Token redemption endpoint -redirect-url="": the OAuth Redirect URL. ie: "https://internalapp.yourcompany.com/oauth2/callback" -request-logging=true: Log requests to stdout -scope="": Oauth scope specification -signature-key="": GAP-Signature request signature key (algorithm:secretkey)
+  -proxy-prefix="/oauth2": the url root path that this proxy should be nested under (e.g. /<oauth2>/sign_in) -redeem-url="": Token redemption endpoint -redirect-url="": the OAuth Redirect URL. ie: "https://internalapp.yourcompany.com/oauth2/callback" -resource="": the resource that is being protected. ie: "https://graph.windows.net".
+Currently only used in the Azure provider.
+  -request-logging=true: Log requests to stdout -scope="": Oauth scope specification -signature-key="": GAP-Signature request signature key (algorithm:secretkey)